-DC3-B Open Space Uses and Activities
+DC3-B. OPEN SPACE USES AND ACTIVITIES

-DC3-B-1.
-Meeting User Needs: Plan the size, uses, activities, and features of each open space to meet the needs of expected users, ensuring each space has a purpose and function.
+- DC3-B-1.
+Meeting User Needs: Plan the size, uses, activities, and features of each open space to meet the needs of expected users, ensuring each space has a purpose and function. - DC3-B-2.

-DC3-B-2.
 Matching Uses to Conditions: Respond to changing environmental conditions such as seasonal and daily light and weather shifts through open space design and/or programming of open space activities.

-DC3-B-3.
-Connections to Other Open Space: Site and design project-related open spaces to connect with, or enhance, the uses and activities of other nearby public open space where appropriate.
+For example, place outdoor seating and gathering areas where there is sunny exposure and shelter from wind.
+Build flexibility into the design in order to accommodate changes as needed; e.g., a south-facing courtyard that is ideal in spring may become too hot in summer, necessitating a shift of outdoor furniture to a shadier location for the season. - DC3-B-3.
+Connections to Other Open Space: Site and design project-related open spaces should connect with, or enhance, the uses and activities of other nearby public open space where appropriate.
+Look for opportunities to sup-port uses and activities on adjacent properties and/or the sidewalk. - DC3-B-4.

-DC3-B-4.
 Multifamily Open Space: Design common and private open spaces in multifamily projects for use by all residents to encourage physical activity and social interaction.

-DC3-C Design
+DC3-C DESIGN